Frequently Asked Questions (FAQ's)

 Do you take insurance?

-Yes I am credentialed with some insurance companies to provide medical nutrition therapy.
+Yes I am credentialed with several insurance companies to provide medical nutrition therapy.
 I will call the insurance company to verify your nutrition services coverage.
-In order to do this verification, I would need a photo of your insurance card along with your date of birth.
-I will then let you know what your coverage may be for telehealth services and if there is any copay involved.
+I would need a photo of your insurance card along with your date of birth to verify you.
+The insurance company will let me know your coverage for telehealth services and if there is any copay involved.

 How would I pay for sessions or for copays?

-Copays or cash pay can be collected through credit card or through my PayPal account.
+Copays or cash pay can be collected through credit card or through PayPal.

 Where do the nutrition meetings take place?